mjostaszewski/BH22-BioHAckrXiv-paper/report/paper.md

 Based on the [Learning Path protocol](https://en.wikipedia.org/wiki/Learning_pathway) we prepared a minimal information template, including prerequisites and learning outcomes, to harmonise training resources.
 Then we planned our work into the following activities:

 1. Retrieval of systems biology and biocuration traning materials in four Areas: biocuration essentials, curation of molecular interactions (Interactions), creation of systems biology diagrams (Diagrams) and construction of reproducible models (Modelling).
-1.1 Expert search of available and related training material;
+    1 Expert search of available and related training material;
-1.2 Query of [TeSS training materials](https://tess.elixir-europe.org/materials) for keywords: `systems` or `curation`;
+    2 Query of [TeSS training materials](https://tess.elixir-europe.org/materials) for keywords: `systems` or `curation`;
 2. Review collected materials to harmonise prerequisites and learning outcomes.
-2.1 Develop a controlled vocabulary (CV) based on the collected information 2.2 Project the collected materials on a matrix of Areas vs Cognitive levels ([Learning Path protocol](https://en.wikipedia.org/wiki/Learning_pathway))
+    1 Develop a controlled vocabulary (CV) based on the collected information 2 Project the collected materials on a matrix of Areas vs Cognitive levels ([Learning Path protocol](https://en.wikipedia.org/wiki/Learning_pathway))
-3. Connect the training resources by matching prerequisites and learning outcomes 3.1 Construct a diagram of training resources
+3. Connect the training resources by matching prerequisites and learning outcomes 1 Construct a diagram of training resources
-3.2 Identify gaps and propose an integrated learning  path.
+    2 Identify gaps and propose an integrated learning  path.

 # Results

 ## Harmonised training resources

 The Learning Path (LP) protocol suggests positioning training resources according their thematic area (X axis) and the difficulty level of the training, according to Bloom's cognitive taxonomy[@anderson2001taxonomy] (Y axis).
-We have identified 33 training resources (including 7 gaps, see below), which we have manually mapped on a draft LP structure {fig1}.
+We have identified 33 training resources (including 7 gaps, see below), which we have manually mapped on a draft LP structure (Figure \ref{fig1}).

 ![Initial sketch of the areas and potential training resources \label{fig1}](./1_draft.jpg)

 The draft map was transformed into a [Miro board](https://miro.com/app/board/uXjVPKxZaJo=/) with training resources grouped into modules, according to their similar prerequisites and learning outcomes.
-Competences (prerequisites and learning outcomes) are separate nodes on the Miro board, allowing to define a starting point based on a learner's background {fig2}.
+Competences (prerequisites and learning outcomes) are separate nodes on the Miro board, allowing to define a starting point based on a learner's background (Figure \ref{fig2}).

 ![Miro board with mapped training resources \label{fig2}](./2_Miro.jpg)